Kiopp/Dungeon-Crawler-Game/README.md

 ### Declarations:
 - I, Jesper Wentzell, declare that I am the sole author of the content I add to this repository.
+- I, Axel Bechtel, declare that I am the sole author of the content I add to this repository.